EvaMartinuzzi/HudlInterview/README.md

 6. Install Playwright: ```npm init playwright@latest```

 ## Running the Tests
-There are two ways to run tests in Playwright: headless (tests are run in the with no visual, this is typically faster) and headed (a GUI opens so the engineer can see what actions the automation is performing).
+There are two ways to run tests in Playwright: headless (tests are run with no visual, this is typically faster) and headed (a GUI opens so the engineer can see what actions the automation is performing).
 My tests are stored in the generically named 'tests' folder, so the following commands are directed there.
 * To run the tests in the command line, run: ```npm playwright tests```
 * To run the tests with GUI, run: ```npm playwright tests --ui```